pokt-network/pocket-network-protocol/utility/README.md

 ### 5.1 Attack Examples

-**Fisherman collude with ServiceNodes (Profit seeking passive, Collusion active, Hacker**
+**Fisherman collude with Servicers (Profit seeking passive, Collusion active, Hacker**

-If a Fisherman is colluding with one or more ServiceNodes and is in possession of the private key(s) of those nodes, he is able to falsify all aspects of that node’s report card.
+If a Fisherman is colluding with one or more Servicers and is in possession of the private key(s) of those nodes, he is able to falsify all aspects of that node’s report card.
 Therefore, all of his colluding node partners get A+ report cards and resultantly larger paychecks.

 This is the “big one”.
 It is the primary reason that Fishermen are (at this stage) DAO Approval is required.
 It is why off chain data logs, good-citizen reporting and DAO oversight exist.
 It is also the reason that Fishermen require large stake/deposit, as well as increased destaking period and delayed payments (See attached spreadsheet of projected collusion ROI based on such factors as Node Percentage, Risk Rate, etc.)

 The attack is easy to describe, but not easy to perform because a rather large body of work has gone into making sure that it is extremely difficult to perform, a very small payoff, and extremely costly to get caught.

-**Fisherman attacking ServiceNodes through TestScores (Collusion passive, Hacker, Mad Man Lazy, Inflation/Deflation)**
+**Fisherman attacking Servicers through TestScores (Collusion passive, Hacker, Mad Man Lazy, Inflation/Deflation)**

-If a Fisherman falsifies certain aspects of a node’s report card, he can lower that node’s proper payment share (direct attack) and increase the relative profit of all non-attacked nodes (indirect benefit if Fisherman is also a ServiceNode owner)
+If a Fisherman falsifies certain aspects of a node’s report card, he can lower that node’s proper payment share (direct attack) and increase the relative profit of all non-attacked nodes (indirect benefit if Fisherman is also a Servicer owner)

 This attack is a lot of work with very little reward.
 The “excess” POKT does not get distributed to the non-attacked nodes.
 It gets burned.
 Therefore the benefit to non-attacked nodes is only a relative gain in terms of the overall network inflation rate.
 This is a highly detectable attack and the victims are highly motivated to report it.
 Bottom line here is: We’re talking about a highly motivated hacker, who is also Mad Man Lazy.

 **Fisherman false reporting Application volume metrics (Mad Man Lazy)**

 There is no financial incentive for a Fisherman to report Application volume higher or lower than actual.
-ServiceNodes are incentivised to check for under reporting.
+Servicers are incentivised to check for under reporting.
 There is no specific disincentive for over reporting.
 Other than (of course) losing all of your stake and reputation.

 **Fisherman using AAT to get free Web3 access (Masochistic Mad Man)**